 Cinderella’s Royal Table

-This past November is the second opportunity I have had to eat at Cinderella’s Royal Table.
-It is one of the most expensive and most sought-after experiences in all of Disney World (though not quite as expensive and sought-after as Victoria and Albert’s).
+Cinderella’s Royal Table is one of the most expensive and most sought-after experiences in all of Disney World (though not quite as expensive and sought-after as Victoria and Albert’s).

 The first time I ate there was in late 2018 for breakfast.
 Our family really enjoyed that meal from the timing (we were done right as the park was opening for the day) to the princess interactions.
 The breakfast food was pretty standard, but I justified the cost because we were meeting five princesses and enjoying a sit down meal before the park opened.
 Plus, a kid was free so it seemed like the perfect trip to try it out.